- CLIENT LOGIN

-Pigs are extremely sensitive to mycotoxins.
-Both the type and concentration of mycotoxin(s) in feed, and the age and phase of production of the pig determines the degree to which animals are affected.
+Pigs are recognised as being one of the most sensitive species when it comes to the impact of mycotoxins.
+Both the type and concentration of mycotoxin(s) in feed, the species type, age and phase of production of the pig determines the degree to which animals are affected.
 Young pigs and breeding sows/boars are generally the most susceptible to mycotoxins.

-Mycotoxin contamination – even at low levels in feed – reduces performance in growing and breeding pigs, affects their immune and health status and even causes deaths.
-What’s more, irreversible tissue damage can occur that will compromise performance long after mycotoxins have been removed from the feed.
+Mycotoxin contamination, even at low levels in feed reduces performance in growing and breeding pigs, affects their immune and health status and in acute cases can lead to increased mortality levels.
+Additionally, irreversible tissue damage can occur that will compromise performance long after mycotoxins have been removed from the feed.

 Certain types of feeding and housing systems have increased the need for control of mycotoxicoses in pigs.
 In addition to the typical risk from dry feed manufactured with contaminated ingredients, liquid or wet feeding systems can also introduce a significant mycotoxin challenge.
 Pigs are also exposed to mycotoxins in their bedding and the use of straw for welfare reasons in many developing countries has only increased the threat.